Open any AI voice tool, paste in a chapter, and press generate. You'll get speech. Clean, readable speech. But you won't get an audiobook.

 The gap between text-to-speech output and a produced audiobook is the same gap between reading a screenplay aloud and watching the film.
 One is raw material.
 The other is a finished product.

 This distinction matters because an entire category of AI tools is marketing their TTS output as "audiobook creation."
 Authors paste in a manuscript, get back a single AI voice reading the text, and call it an audiobook.
-Listeners can tell the difference.
-Retailers can tell the difference.
-And if you're investing time and money into audio, you should understand what that difference actually is.
+Listeners can usually tell the difference.
+Retailers have explicit policies on AI narration — some require disclosure, and some (like ACX) don't accept AI/TTS narration at all.
+If you're investing time and money into audio, you should understand what that difference actually is.

 What Text-to-Speech Actually Produces

 Text-to-speech is exactly what the name says: it converts text into speech.
-One voice reads words aloud.
+In its typical single-voice form, one voice reads words aloud.
 That's the entire product.

 But voice quality is only one dimension of an audiobook.
-Here's what basic TTS usually doesn't handle on its own:
+Here's what a typical paste-in-and-generate TTS workflow doesn't deliver as a finished product:

 - One voice for everything.
 A single voice reads narration, dialogue, internal monologue, scene transitions — all of it.
 When a 16-year-old protagonist argues with her grandmother, they sound identical.